Ringing in the New Year

 Rather than making myself focus more on school or eat less gluten or some other unpromising attempt to make me feel better about myself, I want to challenge myself to explore more.
 I want to challenge myself to love more.
 I want to challenge myself to be more passionate, more driven, and more optimistic.
 I look forward to another year of exciting moments and stupid, silly adventures.
 I don't want to be perfect, I want to be messy and wrong and to learn and to grow and to remember.
 Because I've learned that that's ok.
 It's ok to not have all your eggs in a basket; to not know what the future holds and just let things unfold.

 To be honest, I love the environment and I would really love to spend my life protecting it and doing something great for the earth.
-But on the other hand, I would absolutely dig working in the film or music industry.
+But on the other hand, I would absolutely dig working in the entertainment or music industry.
 Who knows, maybe I could do both?
 For now, I just want to enjoy life, spend time with my friends & family, and continue my passions for music, photography, writing and film and see what happens with the rest.
 I've grown so much over the past year by just being myself and finding out about who I am based on my experiences & reactions rather than just telling myself who or what I am supposed to be.
 Striving for personal development and understanding is so much more worthwhile than tweaking the little things.
 Do what makes you happy, make others happy, just be happy ~ life is very good if you allow it to be :)